thenexthub/Codira/docs/BuildManifesto.md

-This also generalises to allow for multiple cross-compilations in a single build invocation which allows the functionality currently available only on Darwin to be applied to all the targets that Swift supports (and may support in the future).
+This also generalises to allow for multiple cross-compilations in a single build invocation which allows the functionality currently available only on Darwin to be applied to all the targets that Codira supports (and may support in the future).

 Doing so also enables the build system to be trimmed significantly as we can use